pheintzman/RefineAlign/README.md

 	- Update the SCRIPT_DIRECTORY path to the location of /python_R_scripts

 ## Requires:
-- A concatenated fasta file of the sequences to be aligned (INPUT_FASTA)
+- A fasta file of the sequences to be aligned (INPUT_FASTA)

 ## To run:
 	./RefineAlign_v1.sh INPUT_FASTA REFERENCE_ID